Invest Smarter, Here's how to achieve Your Dreams 80% Faster - Let’s Get Started!Trusted by 10 lakh+ Indians

 • Credit: Cash Account

-After repaying $50,000 at the loan term's end, debit the loan liability account and credit the cash account.
+Upon repaying $50,000 at loan term's end, debit the loan liability account and credit cash.

 Amortized Loans

-Each payment melds both interest and principal, decreasing the loan balance over time.
+Each payment intertwines both interest and principal, reducing the loan balance over time.

 Example: